 The news about San Onofre continues to make all who read it uncomfortable.
 Since that experience my compassion for Japan has certainly increased.
 The ongoing seriousness of the disaster over there with the Fukushima plant “closed” but not contained is another issue that most of us tend to just not think about.

 Why am I writing this on Pregnancy Awareness Month during the month of May?
 Because I am a mother, a social worker, and a concerned citizen.
-Part of our work here at PAM is to advocate for women to educate themselves to make the best choices possible about birthing, products & gear, eating organically, household chemicals, parenting styles, etc. In Southern California there is a debate about San Onofre, and it will impact the residents near there of course, but also because of Legoland, it impacts many many visitors as well, many of them pregnant and with small children. here is a link to a recent LA Times article.
+Part of our work here at PAM is to advocate for women to educate themselves to make the best choices possible about birthing, products & gear, eating organically, household chemicals, parenting styles, etc. In Southern California there is a debate about San Onofre, and it will impact the residents near there of course, but also because of Legoland, it impacts many many visitors as well, many of them pregnant and with small children.
+If you are so inclined we encourage you to read this petition linked here and consider signing it.
+At the minimum, learn more about what the current discussion is about on the topic, here is a link to a recent LA Times article.
 The author suggests that the debate should be based on science…ok, I agree to a point, but don’t we the people have the right to say we don’t want this anymore?
 That the risks aren’t something we feel comfortable with?
 Is our voice important?